adamstebbing/uru/README.md

 Uru is a payload generation tool that enables you to create payload based on a configuration file.

-## Prerequisites
+## Install
-To use all the functionnalities offered by Uru, it is recommended to install:
+To use all the functionalities offered by Uru, it is recommended to install:
 - [garble](https://github.com/burrowers/garble)

 ```